 The network of Michigan community foundations worked in collaboration with their major private foundation partners to create local endowed funds that were used to accomplish great things.
 Two examples follow: 1) the Great Lakes Environmental Collaborative, which supported the health of the Great Lakes; and 2) the W.K.
 Kellogg Foundation’s Access to Recreation project, which built playgrounds that are accessible to children with disabilities.

 The fourth facet of the power of leveraging financial resources comes with the willingness of Michigan foundations to support common work with grants.
-The culture in Michigan has been that when there is agreement, often facilitated by the Council of Michigan Foundations (CMF), the Michigan Nonprofit Association (MNA), the Michigan Community Service Commission (MCSC), and/or the Dorothy A. Johnson Center for Philanthropy to take on a major strategic initiative – the funders in Michigan get behind the idea and support it at a level that is appropriate for the size of their foundation.
+The culture in Michigan has been that when there is agreement, often facilitated by the Council of Michigan Foundations, the Michigan Nonprofit Association, the Michigan Community Service Commission, and/or the Dorothy A. Johnson Center for Philanthropy to take on a major strategic initiative – the funders in Michigan supported it at a level appropriate for the size of their foundation.
 Frequently, the W.K.
 Kellogg Foundation, the Charles Stewart Mott Foundation, or the Herbert H. and Grace A. Dow Foundation (to a lesser extent, the Kresge Foundation because of the specific nature of their charter during this period) would be the major contributor to a common cause.
 Other family, private, corporate, and community foundation funders would also “chip in” according to the scope of their resources to provide additional support and leadership.

 During the period described, the Kresge Foundation focused its grantmaking mostly upon capital (erecting buildings) investments such as challenge grants to help nonprofits complete their capital fundraising campaigns.
 This specific focus made it more difficult for Kresge to fully participate in the grant partnerships that were designed to advance program goals.